Updated May 2021

 - If a nurse fails the online components, they will be contacted by Hospice Waikato and individual tuition will be offered.

-- 1-hour practical session dates will be offered beginning January 2020 and there will be a charge of $20 to cover resources and equipment supplies.
+- 1-hour practical session dates will be offered beginning in January and there will be a charge of $20 to cover resources and equipment supplies.

 - 1-hour practical sessions will also be available in rural areas if there are adequate numbers.